 It depends.
 While the number of students offered admission will vary each year based on many factors, we cap our class size at 12 students.
 This allows us to maximize our engagement with students during clinical experiences.

 Yes, Post-Master’s plans are available for full- or part-time study.
 Once admitted, a transcript review will be completed to identify gaps in education.
 In addition to the Emergency concentration content, you will only take the courses needed to sit for either the FNP or AG-ACNP certification exam.
 Campus visits are required, but clinicals can be completed in your hometown.
 It is strongly recommended that you apply to the Doctor of Nursing Practice (DNP) program and complete the post-master’s certificate as part of your DNP program of studies.

-This program is offered via the modified distance learning format, so RNs do not need to relocate to Nashville.
+This specialty is offered via the modified distance learning format, so RNs do not need to relocate to Nashville.

 We strongly recommend that students do not attempt full-time school and full-time work.
 The few students who have successfully completed full-time school and work used flex time or accrued compensatory time to continue to work full-time.
 Some have used a Baylor plan (weekend shifts).
 The vast majority of our part-time students maintain full-time employment, and many of our full-time students continue to work in either part-time, weekend, or PRN positions.

 Yes.
 You can opt for a part-time curriculum plan, but please note that you are required to follow a pre-determined program of studies.
 Most courses are offered only once a year. (curriculum plan)

 Our Admissions Office has a listing of hotels nearby the VUSN campus and many students choose to share hotel rooms to lower costs.
 Some students stay with local classmates.